1. "In the Name of Allah, the All-Beneficent, the All-Merciful,"

 The fact that Man can connect with God simply by invoking Him in the Heart, particularly through His Most Beautiful Names (asma ul-husna), is therefore a fundamental feature of prayer.
 Invocation is a form of dhikr.
 As the Qur’an states, ‘Allah – there is no god except Him.
 He has the Most Beautiful Names.’
 (20:8); ‘Call upon Allah or call upon the Most Compassionate—whichever you call, He has the Most Beautiful Names.’
 (17:110) And so, Al-Fatiha, opens with the Invocation, In the Name of Allah, the All-Beneficent, the All-Merciful, as a way for the invoker to connect with God by remembering the quintessential qualities of the divine nature being invoked.
 The Basmala thereby serves as a formula for both taqwa and dhikr.

 The term used to name God is ‘Allah’.
 This appellation is not unique to Muslims.
-All Arabic-speaking or Semitic monotheists, including Jews and Christians, have invoked God by the term ‘Allah’.
-The appellation had currency long before the historic advent of Islam in seventh century Arabia, and is still used by non-Muslims to this day.
-For example, Jews, Catholics and Coptics in Arab cultures refer to God as ‘Allah’ in their own vernacular and prayers.
+The Aramaic term for God was ‘Alaha’, the basis of the Hebrew term ‘Alohim’.
+All Arabic-speaking or Semitic monotheists, including Jews and Christians, have long invoked God by the appellation ‘Allah’.
+The term had currency before the historic advent of Islam in seventh century Arabia, and is still used by non-Muslims to this day.
+For example, Jews, Catholics and Copts in Arab cultures refer to God as ‘Allah’ in their own vernacular and prayers.
 It is sometimes said that the name is a combination of the definite article ‘the’ (al) and the Arabic for ‘god’ (ilah), to emphasize the uniqueness of the single deity of monotheists, but the appellation ‘Allah’ is best regarded as sui generis.

 We have referred earlier to the Dot beneath the Ba, the Nuqta, the primordial point representing the Hidden Essence of God.
 When this Essence expresses itself, its first manifestation is as the letter ‘Alif, symbolizing the Origin.
 The ‘Alif is, felicitously, the beginning of the Name, ‘Allah’, which is written (‘Alif - lam -lam - ha) as follows, from right to left: